GandalfTea/personalwiki/README.md

 &nbsp;

 #### About
 A personal wiki for relational information ordered in Jupyter Notebook like cells without kernels.
 It supports Markdown and LaTeX formatting.
 Two backends are available, `express` stores data in JSON files and `django` stores data in a SQLite database.
 Express is lighter and faster.
 Django comes with a lot of overhead.

 It is still in development.
-The code is open source and general support for easy plugins will be added in the future.
+The code is open source and general support for plugins will be added in the future.

 &nbsp;